Dharm (film)

-Dharm ('Religion') is a 2007 Hindi film directed by Bhavna Talwar, starring Pankaj Kapoor and Supriya Pathak in lead roles.
+Dharm ('Religion') is a 2007 Indian Hindi-language film directed by Bhavna Talwar, starring Pankaj Kapoor and Supriya Pathak in lead roles.
 This is the debut film of the director, it addresses the theme of communal harmony.
 Most of it is shot in Varanasi.

 At the 2007 National Film Award, it won the Nargis Dutt Award for Best Feature Film on National Integration.
 The film was premiered in the Tous Les Cinemas du Monde (World Cinema) section of 2007 Cannes Film Festival.